 - Excessive exposure to a single fund is best avoided in high risk categories that have liquidity, default or high volatility risk.
 This is specifically true in debt.

 You can have these broad guidelines and try to apply them to keep your portfolio in shape, and yet not too concentrated and not too diversified.
+So let’s go a little more into details.

 How many funds for beginners?